 Our team will immediately set to work investigating the cause of the accident and collecting important evidence from the accident scene.
 We will take photos and conduct interviews with witnesses.
 We also work with accident reconstructionists who will show a jury exactly how your accident occurred and why the other driver was at fault.

-Under North Carolina’s contributory negligence laws, if you were even 1 percent at fault for your accident, you will not be able to recover any monetary damages.
+Under North Carolina’s contributory negligence laws, if you were even 1 percent at fault for your car accident injuries, you will not be able to recover any monetary damages.
 The insurance companies use these laws to their advantage to reduce or eliminate the compensation they have to pay you.
 Mark Melrose, an experienced car accident attorney, is intimately familiar with these laws and will advocate on your behalf to get you the compensation you need.

-If the other motorist was uninsured, underinsured, or did not stop or left the scene of the accident, Melrose Law will help you get compensation through your uninsured/underinsured motorist (UM) coverage.
+If the other motorist was uninsured, underinsured, or did not stop or left the scene of the accident, Melrose Law will help you get compensation and recover damages through your uninsured/underinsured motorist (UM) coverage.
 Additionally, if you feel that your insurance company is acting in bad faith, we will complete a full investigation and let you know if you have a case.

 Common Types of Serious Car Accidents